arkytroite/Civ-Mod/README.md

 * Motte-and-Bailey Castle
   * Deals damage to nearby units
   * Provides half the defensive bonus of a fort
-* Tunneling
-  * Allows construction of a tunneling machine that builds railroads through mountains.
 * Coal Machinery
   * Allows construction of steampunk tanks and airships
 ## New Generic Buildings